 A travel policy for Millennials

 An attractive travel policy for this new generation starts with flexibility — lots of it.
-Employees should be free to book flight tickets for whatever time and day fits them best, not forcing them into waking up at 4 AM to catch an early-morning flight.
+Employees should be free to book flight tickets for whatever time and day fit them best, not forcing them into waking up at 4 AM to catch an early-morning flight.

-The same goes for unexpected changes — if there’s a much better located hotel available at a higher price, they should be able to take it.
+The same goes for unexpected changes — if there’s a much better-located hotel available at a higher price, they should be able to take it.

 Naturally, there should also be ample time for relaxation — the possibility to combine a business trip with a couple of days of leisure on location makes perfect sense.
 If you’re going to take a job because of its travel policy, it better be amazing, right?

-Of course, this doesn’t mean all employees should fly business class — you would be hard pressed to get any kind of ROI on that.
+Of course, this doesn’t mean all employees should fly business class — you would be hard-pressed to get any kind of ROI on that.
 No, it’s simply about taking care of your employees by giving them an extra perk.

 One that’s especially interesting to your company’s road warriors, the chosen few that almost spend more time in the air than on the ground.
-When you’re constantly on the move for business, a comfortable travel policy can make a world of difference.
+When you’re constantly on the move for a business, a comfortable travel policy can make a world of difference.

 More efficient booking

 When your employees book their travel and accommodation, they tend to make bad decisions.
 Most people don’t have the time or knowledge to look for the best deals, which could end up costing you a lot of money.

 That’s why implementing a corporate travel platform could be a great idea.